Mean-Payoff Pushdown Games: Recursive Games and Modular Strategies

 First, we form $\rho '$ from $\rho$ by removing all the sure non-negative cycles from $\rho$.
-Clearly, (i)~$\rho '$ has negative weight; and (ii)~$\rho '$ is consistent with $\sigma$, because $\rho$ is consistent with $\sigma$ and $\sigma$ is a non-negative cycle independent strategy.
+Clearly, (i)~the sum of weights of $\rho '$ is negative; and (ii)~$\rho '$ is consistent with $\sigma$, because $\rho$ is consistent with $\sigma$ and $\sigma$ is a non-negative cycle independent strategy.
 Moreover, the non-negative cycle free local history after playing $\rho '$ is the same as after playing $\rho$.
 Next we form $\rho ''$ from $\rho '$ by replacing every sub-play from $b_j$ to $n_j$ (such that $n_j$ is the first time the sub-play enters $A_i$) in $\rho '$ with $\pi_{b_j,n_j}$.
 Again, $\rho ''$ is consistent with $\sigma$, since $\sigma$ is a modular strategy.
 In addition, the local history of $A_i$ was not changed at all.